 - Key traits: looks pretty exotic, hardy, timid, reef-safe, needs rockwork to hide and a lid to prevent it from jumping out of the tank; avoid aggressive tank mates, as Possum Wrasses may get bullied.

-The small Possum Wrasse has a peaceful demeanor and a maximum size of around 3 inches.
+Coming from the Wetmorella genus, the small Possum Wrasse has a peaceful demeanor and a maximum size of around 3 inches.
 These traits make it one of the best saltwater fish for beginners who are still learning the specifics of the hobby.

 Since this magical fish is hardy, it is easy to take care of and can be kept in a small 15-gallon tank.